GrigoryGraborenko/boc/README.md

 // object syntax
 builder.output({ things: [1, 2, 3, { a: 10, b: 20 }], other_thing: 1234 });
 ```
-When called with just a key-value object, this outputs a series of data blobs with each value attached to it's key.
+When called with just a key-value object, this outputs a series of **data blobs** with each value attached to it's key.
-The data is not sent immediately - only when the entry statelet finishes execution.
+The **data blob** is not sent immediately - only when the entry statelet finishes execution.
 In the meantime, it can be overwritten as much as you want.
 ###### get `async (string) => return value of statelet`
 Gets the return value of another statelet.
 If it has been executed already during this server request, it returns immediately.
 Otherwise you should await the result.
 Any outputs that statelet creates works exactly as normal.
-A common use case might be to call the statelet and not even use the return value - simply calling it so that it outputs it's data to the client.
+A common use case might be to call the statelet and not even use the return value - simply calling it so that it outputs it's **data blobs** to the client.
 ###### isGetRequest `() => boolean`
 Returns true if the request is a GET as opposed to a POST.
 ###### getParam `(string) => object`